theronhitchman/euclidean-geometry/writing/tech-manual.md

 ## How to Start a Document:

-Navigate a web browser to the “Class Journal” page of our course web site.
+Navigate a web browser to the “Writing” page of our course web site.
-Follow the link “The Overleaf.COM TEMPLATE FOR WRITING PAPERS.”
+Follow the link “THE OVERLEAF.COM TEMPLATE FOR WRITING PAPERS.”

 When the document comes up, note the url of the web page you are at.
 This url has a random string at the end which serves as Overleaf.com’s identifier for